-Projected data for 2023-2024 is showing 60% - working towards and 40% - met.
+Projected data for 2024-2025 is showing 60% - working towards and 40% - met.

-Through working more closely with parents to reduce persistence absence we are seeing both reduced late percentages and improved data in test results.
+Through working more closely with parents to reduce persistence absence we are already (November 2024) seeing both reduced late percentages and promising feedback from staff regarding understanding and knowledge retention in core subjects.

 A greater emphasis is being placed on the use of teaching assistants to work with children who are working towards the year group curriculum.
 This has included many more small group sessions and teachers ensuring that when objectives are taught, they place more importance of what the children already know from previous year groups, before moving onto new strategies.
+This is in addition to quality first teaching from the class teacher that every child receives.